peterrod54/Utilities/README.md

 ### Suggested Use

 After the csv file has been generated, you have a couple of options.
 You can:
-+ Do a SQL bulk insert - leverage Power BI or SSRS to create reports, dashboards, etc.
++ Do a SQL bulk insert; subsequently leverage Power BI or SSRS to create reports, dashboards, etc.
-+ Convert the csv file to other file formats, i.e., xml, xlsx, et cetera
++ Convert the csv file to other file formats, i.e., xml, xlsx, et cetera, for data modeling

 ## What's Next